eejyin/curent.github.io/pages/team.md

 Kevin Tomsovic is the CTI Professor and Director of CURENT at the University of Tennessee, Knoxville.

 Fangxing Li is the James W. McConnell Professor at the University of Tennessee, Knoxville.

-Joe Chow is an Institute Professor at Rensselaer Polytechnic Institute.